microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 ### HLSL additions

-The existing `WaveSize` attribute gains a second overload:
+The existing `WaveSize` attribute gains a new variant:

 ```HLSL
 [WaveSize(<minWaveSize>, <maxWaveSize>, [prefWaveSize])]